Photo: Grand River Conservation Authority

 Follow the Walk

-The 2026 Grand River Water Walk will begin where the river empties into Lake Erie and continue to her source waters.
+The 2026 Grand River Water Walk will begin where the river empties into Lake Erie and continue to her source waters near Dundalk.
 People from all Nations are welcome to walk, sing, and pray for Nibi (water).

 Please review our protocols ahead of time.
 Once you arrive, report to the Grandmother Van to smudge, offer tobacco, and receive further instructions.
 You will need to bring your own snacks, drinking water, and lunch.

-Our walk begins each morning before 4:00 a.m.
-The Scout will be posting each day's route on Facebook.
+Our walk begins with an opening ceremony each day before sunrise.
+The Scout will be posting the day's route on Facebook.
 If you would like to join us, check Spot GPS — the walkers' location will be updated every 10 minutes.

 Join our email list for updates about the upcoming water walk.